mpampuch/nextflow-notes/README.md

 }
 ```

+> [!NOTE]
-**Note:** Be aware of the differences between configuration and process syntax differences.
+> Be aware of the differences between configuration and process syntax differences.

 - When defining values inside configuration, an equals sign `=` is **required** as shown above.
 - When specifying process directives inside the process (in a `.nf` file), no `=` is required: